meteor/meteor/content/testing.md

 As we've defined a test file (`imports/todos/Todos.tests.js`), what this means is that the file above will be eagerly loaded, adding the `'builds correctly from factory'` test to the Mocha registry.

 To run the tests, visit http://localhost:3000 in your browser.
-This kicks off `mocha-web-reporter`, which runs your unit tests both in the browser and on the server.
+This kicks off `avital:mocha`, which runs your unit tests both in the browser and on the server.
 It displays the test results in the browser in a Mocha test reporter:

 [IMAGE]